Shinya (musician): Career

 In 2002, Shinya was recruited by Satoshi Takebe to be part of a backing band for pop singer Maki Ohguro.
 With a lineup that also included The Street Sliders guitarist Kouhei Tsuchiya and Judy and Mary bassist Yoshihito Onda, they released the cover album Copy Band Generation Vol. 1 on March 17, 2004, under the name Maki Ohguro and Friends (大黒摩季とフレンズ, Ōguro Maki to Furenzu).
 In 2003, Shinya held an audition for a female singer.
 Okinawa native Milky was selected from more than 300 applicants, and the duo made their live debut as Potbelly that April at the Heaven's Party Scene 1 event that the drummer produced at Shinjuku LiquidRoom.
-Two years later, they released the album Crash, Crash, Crash on August 22, 2005 through Nippon Crown.
-Produced by Shinya, it also features hide with Spread Beaver bassist Chirolyn, Siam Shade guitarist Daita, and Wands guitarist Hiroshi Shibasaki.
+Two years later, they released the album Crash!
+Crash!
+Crash! on August 22, 2005, through Nippon Crown.
+Produced by Shinya, it also features Hide with Spread Beaver bassist Chirolyn, Siam Shade guitarist Daita, and Wands guitarist Hiroshi Shibasaki.
 In 2006, Shinya collaborated with his fellow Luna Sea member Inoran's band Fake? for the song "Disco" on their mini-album Songs From Beelzebub.
 Also in 2006, he became a support drummer for Morrie's project, Creature Creature, and teamed up with La'cryma Christi drummer Levin for several exhibitions in celebration of the 60th anniversary of Pearl Drums.

 Maki Ohguro and Friends temporarily reunited for a tour in October 2007.
 On December 24, 2007, Shinya reunited with Luna Sea to play a one-night only concert at the sold-out 55,000 seat Tokyo Dome.
-The band would reunite once again at the hide memorial summit on May 4, 2008.
+The band would reunite once again at the Hide Memorial Summit on May 4, 2008.
 From 2008 to 2009, Shinya was support drummer for X Japan vocalist Toshi's project, Toshi with T-Earth.
 Shinya opened Re:soul, a jewellery shop specializing in healing stones, in Daikanyamachō on April 23, 2008.
 In 2009, he began "producing" the Tokyo ramen shop Tenraiken (天雷軒).
+At the time of his death, they had two locations; one in Yotsuya and one in Kōjimachi.

-That year, he also played on L'Arc-en-Ciel guitarist Ken's first solo album In Physical, and provided live support for the recently reunited Dead End.
+Also in 2009, he played on L'Arc-en-Ciel guitarist Ken's first solo album In Physical, and provided live support for the recently reunited Dead End.
 On August 31, 2010, he appeared with the other members of Luna Sea at a press conference in Hong Kong, where they officially announced their reunion and their 20th Anniversary World Tour Reboot -to the New Moon-.